Requirements for Web Protection

 DPI examines all elements of these data packets and depending on the aggressiveness of this inspection, it may potentially interfere with the operation and performance of our Agent and associated modules by blocking of delaying communication with our systems.

-To avoid DPI interfering with our systems, we would suggest adding a rule to exclude or disable DPI for our traffic (where DPI is enabled on the firewall).
+To avoid DPI interfering with our systems, we recommend you add a rule to exclude or disable DPI for our traffic (where DPI is enabled on the firewall).

 These configuration settings vary from vendor to vendor and are documented in their support material.